IRS Form 8960 Instructions

 If your income is above a certain threshold, the Internal Revenue Service may require you to pay an additional tax, known as net investment income tax, on the excess earnings.
 If this is the case, you will also have to file IRS Form 8960 to report this income and calculate your increased tax liability.

-How do I fill out IRS Form 8960?
+How do I complete IRS Form 8960?

-IRS Form 8960 contains one page, with three parts.
+IRS Form 8960 contains one page, with three parts:

 Part I: Investment Income

-In Part I, we’ll go through lines 1 through 8 to determine total investment income.
+In Part I, we’ll go through Lines 1 through 8 to determine total investment income.

 Elections